Classic 4-Day Inca Trail to Machu Picchu 2027

 Ayapata → Dead Woman's Pass → Runkurakay Pass → Chaquicocha

-Wake-up call with coca tea delivered to your tent.
-Day 2 is widely considered the most challenging and rewarding day of the Classic Inca Trail.
-After an early breakfast, we begin the steady ascent to Dead Woman’s Pass (Warmiwañusca, 4,215 m), the highest point of the trek.
-The climb gains nearly 1,200 meters in elevation and follows original Inca stone stairways through cloud forest, high-altitude grasslands, and spectacular mountain scenery.
-Most hikers reach the summit after 4 to 5 hours of well-paced trekking.
+Wake-up call with a cup of coca tea delivered to your tent.
+Day 2 is the most challenging and rewarding day of the Classic Inca Trail.
+After breakfast, the trail climbs steadily to Dead Woman’s Pass (Warmiwañusca, 4,215 m), gaining nearly 1,200 meters on original Inca stone stairways.
+The route passes through lush Polylepis cloud forest before emerging into the high Andean alpine landscape.
+Reaching the summit typically takes 4–5 hours of steady hiking.

 Day 2 Statistics

-• 📏 Distance: 16 km / 10 mi
+• 📏 Distance: 16 km (10 miles)

-• ⏱️ Hiking Time: 8–10 hours
+• ⏱️ Hiking time: 8–10 hours

-• ⬆️ Highest Point: Dead Woman’s Pass (4,215 m / 13,828 ft)
+• ⬆️ Highest point: Dead Woman’s Pass (4,215 m / 13,828 ft)

 • ⬇️ Campsite: Chaquicocha (3,600 m / 11,811 ft)

-• 🍽️ Meals Included: Breakfast, Lunch, Afternoon Tea, and Dinner
+• 🍽️ Meals included: Breakfast, lunch, afternoon tea, and dinner

-Why Our Campsite Is Different: Unlike many operators that spend the second night at the busy Pacaymayo campsite, Kondor Path Tours continues to Chaquicocha, a quieter and more scenic location with sweeping mountain views.
-This strategic campsite also makes Day 3 more relaxed and allows for a better overall trekking experience.
+Unlike many operators that spend the second night at the crowded Pacaymayo campsite, Kondor Path Tours continues to Chaquicocha, a quieter and more scenic campsite surrounded by panoramic mountain views.
+This strategic location shortens the following day’s hiking, provides a more peaceful overnight experience, and creates a better overall trekking itinerary.

 Food